 Use your friends and family if they have some skills or things that you can reasonably ask for.
 No-one is recommending that you take advantage and abuse your family’s generous nature but if there are some skills that a fellow family member has which you need as a one time favour, ask them.
 Every little bit counts when you’re trying to stretch a small budget.

 Does your business need extra storage?

 Ask your extended family to see if they have any spare room in their garage.
-Leases can be one of the largest expenses that a business incurs and when you start out, you won’t have the cash flow to pay for it month in month out.
+Leases can be one of the largest expenses that a business incurs and when you start out, you won’t have the cash flow to pay for it.